AI in banking

 AI capabilities

-• Operational AI: Case handling and recommendations
+• Operational AI for case handling and recommendations

-• MARS infrastructure management: Site reliability automation
+• MARS infrastructure management: site reliability automation

-• No customer AI agents: Infrastructure focus only
+• No customer AI agents

 Architecture

-• Native multi-agent coordination
+• Native multi-agent coordination under Sentinel Decision Authority

-• Cloud agnostic multi-cloud deployment
+• Cloud-agnostic multi-cloud deployment

 • BIAN compliant